 So there you have it… Wikipedia has become the most highly-ranked site on important news stories – and just about everything else.
 As Google rolls out Knol, one wonders if its primary advantage over Wikipedia will be that the contributors will all be known.
 At this point it seems the public and the search engines don’t seem to care that Wikipedia is primarily anonymous.

 I would imagine in 2008 we will see an uproar on the web regarding Google favoring its own Knol pages over Wikipedia.

-If you think Knol pages ranking higher than Wikipedia is a far-fetched idea, consider the search giant has applied for a patent -- WO 2005/029368 which focuses on determining search quality.
-According to
+If you think Knol pages ranking higher than Wikipedia is a far-fetched idea, consider the search giant has applied for a patent — WO 2005/029368 which focuses on determining search quality.
+According to the New Scientist:

 The database will be built by continually monitoring the number of stories from all news sources, along with average story length, number with bylines, and number of the bureaux cited, along with how long they have been in business.
 Google’s database will also keep track of the number of staff a news source employs, the volume of internet traffic to its website and the number of countries accessing the site.

 So you can see the company weighs the quality of individual writers in its news algorithms.
 It makes sense they should do the same for all search results.